icdevs/Icdevs_mainsite/_posts/2021-11-01-generic-dao-fork-axon copy.md

 ## Bounty Details

-* Current Bounty Amount: 10 ICP + $250 USD of ICP at award date
+* Current Bounty Amount: 10 ICP + $2000 USD of ICP at award date
-* ICDevs.org Match Available: 20 ICP - (For every ICP sent to fca3c36aad1afdb8482670b4e644b73696155f18e02d12150ba997a628487abe, ICDevs.org will add $50 USD of ICP at award date to the bounty, up to 10 ICP, After 10 ICP, Donations to the above address will add .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives)
+* ICDevs.org Match Available: $2000 USD of ICP at award time - (For every ICP sent to fca3c36aad1afdb8482670b4e644b73696155f18e02d12150ba997a628487abe, ICDevs.org will add $50 USD of ICP at award date to the bounty, up to 40 ICP, After 40 ICP, Donations to the above address will add .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives)
 * Time Left: Expires 12/31/2022
 * Project Type: Single Contributor
 * Opened: 11/01/2021